 Master Xu is true to the authentic ancient knowledge that has been passed down through the ages.
 He is both traditional and modern in his practice and perspectives.
 Listen to him elucidate his unique perspective on the art of internal movement and the importance of understanding being connected as a single unit, moving the dantian like a predator, and spiraling for power and ability.

 A special feature of this video is of Master Xu demonstrating spiral technique in the Bagua Zhang form and Chen Style Taijiquan form.

 Detailed sessions videotaped during a weekend workshop in Cortez, Colorado, hosted by Susan A. Matthews.
 Some subtitles are included.
-Two hour DVD ©2011 M014- $39.95
+Two hour ©2011 M014- $39.95

 What is Tai Chi, Really?
 George Xu Answers